ricardojoserf/ricardojoserf.github.io/_posts/2023-11-14-callingcsharp.md

 ## <a name="4"></a> Extra: Getting username with NamedPipe in Powershell

-Now that we know how to do it, we can "prepare" and execute any C# code we have created.
-In the following code snippet, you can see the result of executing the code in [https://github.com/ricardojoserf/WhoamiAlternatives/blob/main/NamedPipe/Program.cs](https://github.com/ricardojoserf/WhoamiAlternatives/blob/main/NamedPipe/Program.cs):
+Now that we know how to do it, we can "prepare" and execute any C# code.
+In the following code snippet, you can see the result of executing the code in [this link](https://github.com/ricardojoserf/WhoamiAlternatives/blob/main/NamedPipe/Program.cs), which also gets the current username:

 ```
 $code4 = @"